RAWI DV/SA Helpline 1(833) 688-HEAL or 1(833) 688-4325

 an overview on the Missing and Murdered Crisis

-Violence Against Indigenous Women, Girls, & Two-Spirits
+Violence Against Indigenous femals

 A 2019 Center for Disease Control report shows that homicide is the 2nd and 3rd leading cause of death for Native American girls ages 1 to 4 and 5 to 9 respectively.
 It also reports homicide is the 3rdleading cause of death for Native American women ages 20 to 24.